daryarha/ocpp/README.md

 ## Installation

-1. Make sure the docker is available in local before running the project
+1. Make sure the **Docker** is available in local before running the project
 2. Clone the repo:
    ```bash
    git clone git@github.com:daryarha/ocpp.git